 The primary tools for executing this strategy are Meta Ads (Facebook and Instagram) and Google Ads.
 All campaigns, including tracking, targeting, and retargeting, should be set up directly within these platforms to ensure accurate measurement and maximum ROI.

-Acquiring new customers costs 5–25x more than retaining existing ones (Source: Harvard Business Review).
-Your past customers are the lowest-hanging fruit for increased sales.
+Acquiring new customers costs 5–25x more than retaining existing ones (Harvard Business Review).
+Past buyers are your easiest revenue opportunity, especially with personalized campaigns.

 Implementation Tool